 How to enter

-While we expect that most entries will be received in written form, you are welcome to submit your entry as a short video or any other format.
-As a rough guide, written entries should be about 3 to 5 pages in length, and a video should really be no more than 5 minutes long.
+As a rough guide, written entries should be about three to five pages in length, and a video should really be no more than five minutes long.

 Send your entries to: email@example.com

-Deadline for submission: The deadline for receipt of entries has now passed.
-The winner and runners up will be announced on Thursday, 14 November 2013.
+Deadline for submission: The closing date for receipt of entries is Monday, 3 November 2014.
+The winner and runners up will be announced on Thursday, 20 November 2014.